Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Ranunculaceae

 Anemone comes from Greek and literally means 'daughter of the wind', and one of the old common names for this species is Windflower.
 The specific epithet nemorosa is derived from the Latin nemus meaning ‘forest’ - a reference to the woodland habitat in which these flowers grow.

-On bright days Wood Anemones growing on a south-facing edge of a wood all turn their heads to follow the sun from east to west - as seen in the picture on the left.
+On bright days Wood Anemones growing on a south-facing edge of a wood all turn their heads to follow the sun from east to west - as seen in the picture below.

 O'Reilly, Pat, and Parker, Sue.
 (2005).
 Wonderful Wildflowers of Wales, Volume I - Woodland and Waysides.
 First Nature.
 ISBN 0-9549554-1-2